Convert XBM to JBG

 The JBG file extension stands for Joint Bi-level Image Group, a format developed for efficient lossless compression of binary images, primarily used in fax transmissions.
 Introduced by the Joint Bi-level Image Experts Group, JBG files store 1-bit raster images and offer superior compression compared to older standards like CCITT Group 3 and 4.
 Although initially popular for fax machines, the format has largely been superseded by JBIG2, which provides even better compression.

-Wait a few moments for the converter to complete its job, then download your JBG file.
+Give the converter a few seconds, then download your JBG file.

 To change XBM format to JBG, upload your XBM file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your XBM file.
 Click on the convert button and wait for the convert to complete.
 Download the converted JBG file afterward.